noahediz/acta-hackathon-catchframe/README.md

 ## 🚀 The Future (Roadmap)

-CatchFrame is just getting started.
-Here’s what’s coming next:
+Here are some ideas what could be integrated and added in future.

-- 💬 **Slack & Teams Integration**: Get bug reports directly in your team’s chat.
+- **Slack & Teams Integration**: Get bug reports directly in your team’s chat.
-- 🤖 **AI-Powered Summaries**: Let AI analyze logs and suggest likely causes.
+- **AI-Powered Summaries**: Let AI analyze logs and suggest likely causes.
-- 🧾 **Jira & Linear Integration**: Auto-create tickets with full bug context.
+- **Jira & Linear Integration**: Auto-create tickets with full bug context.
-- 👥 **Team Collaboration Tools**: Assign reports, leave comments, and track progress.
+- **Team Collaboration Tools**: Assign reports, leave comments, and track progress.

 ---